PombertLab/MMH/README.md

 ```

 ## Example
-For ease of use, we can create an environment variable pointing the Example/ folder, let's call it EX (for example):
+For ease of use, we can create an environment variable pointing to the Example/ folder, let's call it EX (for example):
 ```Bash
 cd Example/    ## Replace Example/ by its location export EX=$(pwd)